TruongNguyenVo/autopianogame/readme.txt

 link game: https://www.agame.com/game/magic-piano-tiles
-when you want to play file, please press (Window + left)  button on keyboard to move the screen to the left.
+Please press (Window + left)  button on keyboard to move the screen to the left before you want to play P/s: run file before start